zth/rescript-relay/rescript-relay-documentation/docs/rescript-relay-cli.md

 Formats all GraphQL operations in the project using [`prettier`](https://prettier.io/).

+#### CLI options

+##### `--ci`

+This runs the script in "CI mode", meaning it'll only report whether there are unformatted files or not, making it suitable for running in CI, like in a GitHub action.

 ### format-single-graphql < absolute-path-to-file >

 Formats all GraphQL operations in a single file [`prettier`](https://prettier.io/).